f5devcentral/f5-agility-labs-adc/docs/class10/labs/lab3.rst

 |lab402|

 Click the **Run Benchmark** button to start a long, full ten minutes of high rate S3 load.
+The simplest way to reach the following screen in TMUI, is Local Traffic -> Pools -> Pool List and click on **cluster2-write-quorum**.
+Now click on the **Statistics** tab in upper right of screen.

 |lab403|

-We observe all members of the pool cluster-1-write-quorum are getting close to the same number of total HTTP (S3) requests.
+We observe all members of the pool cluster-2-write-quorum are getting close to the same number of total HTTP (S3) requests.

 Task 3.
 Disable one node
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In UDF, open **UDF -> Components -> Jump Host → Access → Web Shell** (be careful not to inadvertently use WIN-JUMP-HOST).
+In UDF, open **UDF -> Components -> Jump Host → Access → Web Shell**.

 - Check the active user: #whoami
 - If it returns **root**, switch to user ubuntu: #su - ubuntu